Patricia Logullo

 Meanwhile, I led my consultancy firm in text-editing, books production and medical writing, working for individual researchers or research teams in public, private, large and small academic and professional associations.
 I help them to publish their research reports, books, conference presentations.
 My consultancy allowed me to have some interesting experiences.
 For example, I led the Permanent History Commission of the Brazilian Society for Orthopaedics and Traumatology (SBOT), curating and preserving 100-old historical documents and writing historical books on the specialty in Brazil.
 I still keep connections with Brazil and have been worked for the Ministry of Health on plain language summaries and systematic reviews.
 I worked on an evidence-informed policymaking competency profile for the Brazilian Health System as well.

 In 2018, I joined the the UK EQUATOR Centre team, in Centre of Statistics in Medicine (CSM), and moved with my family to Oxford.
 Here, I participate in several research projects at the same time, collaborating with design, data collection and interpretation.
 These projects work on evaluating the quality of reporting of biomedical research and creating and testing tools to improve them.
-I am collaborate with the development of several reporting guidelines, such as ACCORD (ACurate Consensus Reporting Document), AGREE-S (a tool for evaluating the completeness of reporting of clinical practice guidelines for surgical interventions), as well as TRIPOD-AI (TRIPOD-artificial intelligence).
+My publication record shows my work, funded by CRUK, evaluating the completeness of case-control studies in pancreatic cancer, the quality of reporting of prediction models using artificial intelligence in lung cancer, and more recently the quality of peer review done in published clinical trials.
+I also collaborated with the development of several reporting guidelines, such as ACCORD (ACurate Consensus Reporting Document), for which I led the explanation and elaboration document, AGREE-S (a tool for evaluating the completeness of reporting of clinical practice guidelines for surgical interventions), as well as TRIPOD-AI (TRIPOD-artificial intelligence).

 I am also proud to be part of RROx (Reproducible Research Oxford), as one of the five UKRN Local Network Leads (LNLs).
 Our work in RROx is to champion and support open and transparent research practices across the university — basically promoting reproducibility in research.
 Which we do in part with good reporting, but also many other open science practices that I learn and teach every day.